jwong2023/csc612M-mp1/README.md

 CUDA:

 **Analysis**
-Unfortunately, the local PC does not reflect the
+Unfortunately, the local PC does not reflect an accurate time taken, but the average is still taken from repeated runs.
+The consistently fastest kernel is SIMD followed by x86, and then C.

 **Screenshots**